Jgfrausing/JsPoker/README.md

     return game.self.chips
 }
 ```
 Congratulations, you´ve created a Poker bot.
 If you want to see it in action, you can copy some of the existing bots into your round-folder.
-After this open a terminal and run `play:sh 3 10`.
+After this open a terminal and run `./play.sh 3 10`.
 10 rounds will now be played and displayed in the terminal.
 Alternatively, you can run `node play.js 3 10 > some-file.txt`.
 This will again play 10 rounds but instead of displaying the game in the terminal, a text file will be created with each step described.

 Lets break down the content of the bot, you've just created.
 Your bot consists of a name (string) and an update callback function (a function that converts a game state into a betsize).

 An example of game state can be found [here](https://gist.github.com/mdp/050cd82f651eb9f9b9c8).
 Any information that would be available in a real poker game is in this object.
 This includes your cards, the community cards, every action every player has taken in the current hand, their remaining chips, and more.
 My Awesome Bot will always go all-in.
 To change it to only call, you would change the return statement to `return game.betting.call`.

+**If the bot for any reason throws an exception, the bot will fold.**

 ### Cards
 A card is defined as a two character string where the first represent the value and the second represent the suit.
 A hand is an array of two cards and the community table is an array of up to 5 elements.
 A bot that raises on pairs and folds otherwise could have the following update callback function: